Mhlov/svim/README.md

 #### TMUX_BIN
 You can point to where the tmux binary is located by setting this environment variable.
-The default if '/usr/bin/tmux'.
+The default is '/usr/bin/tmux'.

 ### Examples